Grave of the Fireflies (2005 film): Plot

-It is the 18th year of Shōwa – 1943.
-Seita's father, a Captain in the Imperial Navy, privately reveals to him that the war is going badly for Japan, telling him that he must now look after his mother, Kyoko, and sister as he will soon be deployed, and that he is willing to die in the Emperor's service.
-Seita gives his father his assurance, and his father promises that Japan will win the war despite the current situation.
-Meanwhile, Seita's uncle, Genzo Sawano, a carpenter, has been drafted into the army shortly after his family has relocated to Kobe.
-Hisako and Natsu are worried, but try to be optimistic for Hana, Yuki, and Teizō.
-After the men's departure, Hisako and Kyoko (who are first cousins) bump into each other.
-The families spend the day together and Hisako gives Setsuko a tin with candy fruits.
-Hisako and Kyoko agree to try to help each other out while both their husbands are away.
+In 1943, Seita's father, a Captain in the Imperial Navy, reveals that the war is going badly, saying Seita must look after his mother, Kyoko, and sister when he is deployed.
+Seita's uncle, Genzo, has been drafted into the army.
+Hisako and Natsu try to be optimistic for Hana, Yuki, and Teizō.
+When the families meet, Hisako gives Setsuko a tin of fruit drops.
+Hisako and Kyoko agree to help each other while their husbands are away.